degoldschmidt/fly-project-weeks/README.md

 # fly-project-weeks
-C++/OpenCV Framework for real-time position and orientation tracking of Drosophila flies and closed-loop controlled visual stimuli projection
+Bonsai workflow for real-time position tracking of Drosophila flies and closed-loop controlled visual stimuli projection using shaders.

 -- 15.06.2016